-- 1. Resolve the card just played. - 2.
+- 1. Resolve the card just played or triggered. - 2.
 Finish resolving other cards that are in the middle of resolving. - 3.
 Resolve cards in play triggered by the card of step 1.
 If more than one, the current player chooses their order. - 4.
 Play cards in hand triggered by the card of step 1.
 If more than one, go clockwise from the current player.
 (Me First, p.
 8) - 5.
-Discard the card of step 1 unless played on another card.
+Discard the card of step 1 if it was just played, unless it was played on another card.